 Distracted Driving Accidents

 Distracted drivers are some of the most dangerous drivers.
 When a person fails to pay attention to the road he endangers himself and everyone else.
-Atlanta car wreck attorney Terrence R. Bethune founded The Law Office of Terrence R. Bethune in 1997 to help Georgians injured by negligent defendants.
-If you have been injured by a distracted driver, we can help you seek the compensation to which you are entitled.
+Atlanta car accident attorney Terrence R. Bethune founded The Bethune Law Firm in 1997 to help Georgians injured by negligent defendants.
+If you have been injured in one of Georgia’s distracted driving accidents, we can help you seek the compensation to which you are entitled.

 Georgia law gives those injured by a distracted driver the right to file a lawsuit.
 Most of the time, plaintiffs allege negligence on the part of the defendant.
 To win, the plaintiff must prove:

 - The distracted driver, the defendant in the case, owed a duty to the plaintiff;